 Learn how to securely authenticate with our API and understand how access is tied to the party type of the account issuing the tokens.

-header to authorize operations.
+Requests use the HTTP Authorization header to authorize operations.
 The facilioo API accepts bearer tokens (JWT) in this header.
 These bearer tokens can be obtained using the /api/auth/login or /api/auth/refresh method.

 Level of AccessAccess levels in the facilioo API depend on multiple factors.
 Beyond dynamic runtime checks, a core aspect is the party type your account belongs to — such as a property management company, contractor, or user.
 This information is embedded in the

-and determines which resources and operations are available.To learn more about how accounts and party types relate, see the Parties and Accounts documentation.
+accessTokenand determines which resources and operations are available.To learn more about how accounts and party types relate, see the Parties and Accounts documentation.

 Login

-Attribute | Type | Description |
+| Attribute | Type | Description |

 email | string | Email of the user |